nystrom/rivo/docs/design.md

 `p : T` matches if `p` matches the scrutinee and if the scrutinee has type `T`.

-## Function definitions

-## Type definitions
+## Data definitions

 A `data` definition introduces a data type.
-Members of the type are records.
+Members of the type are tagged records.

 The definition may take parameter patterns.
 Unknowns in the parameter patterns are fields of the record.
 The name of the definition (and the enclosing definitions) is the tag of the record.